 How Moving To Puerto Rico Can Become A Permanent GILTI Tax Deferral

 US businesses have been known to defer taxation of their earnings through supply chain and intellectual property migration planning with jurisdictions outside the US.
-According the tax adviser due to US tax reform, including lower federal income tax rates and preferential tax regimes such as FDII (foreign-derived intangible income), many now consider keeping IP rather than following the typical IP migration route.
+Due to US tax reform, including lower federal income tax rates and preferential tax regimes such as FDII (foreign-derived intangible income), many now consider keeping IP rather than following the typical IP migration route.

 For those who are not falling for the allure of these tax benefits GILTI (global intangible low-taxed income) is a problem which makes it impossible to defer the US taxation of earnings of controlled foreign corporations (CFCs) in most situations (excluding a 10% carve-out for the CFC’s qualified business asset investment and certain other exceptions).